-- 3.1 The SARB supports AC and is issuing this Second Amendment to the Directive in support of the established authenticated collections mechanism in the EDO environment to address the risks associated with the level of unauthorised debits and dispute ratios to maintain a safe and efficient NPS. - 3.2 The SARB acknowledges that payment systems that process debit order payment instructions in the early processing window, similar to the current EDO collections environment, are required by participants of the NPS, and should provide for appropriate risk management. - 3.3 All the NPS participants who participate in the EDO payment clearing houses (PCHs), namely AEDO and NAEDO PCHs were required to have implemented AC by 31 October 2019 and to not allow any new, extended, re-negotiated AEDO and NAEDO collections agreements to be concluded from 1 May 2020.
-Due to the declaration of the national state of disaster in terms of the Disaster Management Act No. 57 of 2002, and with the aim of minimising risk to the collections ecosystem, certain timelines in the First Amendment of Directive No. 1 of 2017 need to be extended as set out below.
+- 3.1.
+The SARB supports AC and is issuing this Directive in respect of the establishment of an authenticated collections mechanism in the early debit order environment to address the risks associated with the level of unauthorised debits and dispute ratios to maintain a safe and efficient NPS. - 3.2.
+The SARB acknowledges that payment systems that process debit order payment instructions in the early processing window, similar to the current early debit order collections environment, are required by participants of the NPS, and should provide for appropriate risk management. - 3.3.
+All the NPS participants who participate in the EDO payment clearing houses (PCHs), namely AEDO and NAEDO are required to implement AC by 31 October 2019.